Spycraft: The Great Game: Reception

 The game shipped more than 140,000 units worldwide by June 1996.

 A Next Generation critic commented of the game, "It's linear.
 It's packed with FMV.
 And yet, amazingly, not only does it not suck, it's actually an extremely good game."
 He praised the well-crafted plot, excellent acting, challenging yet logical puzzles, and the realism invoked by the downloading of current news from the game's website.
 He found the linearity to be hardly noticeable while playing, and said the game overall is a rare instance of an interactive movie which is both challenging and genuinely enjoyable.
 He scored it four out of five stars.

 The editors of Macworld gave Spycraft their 1996 "Best Multimedia Game" award.
 Steven Levy of the magazine praised the game's "intricacy and playability", and argued that it is "better than a le Carre novel [at] conveying the dirty tricks and covert actions necessary to be a spook".
-GameSpot's editors named it the "Best Interactive Movie" and "Best Game That No One Played" of 1996, and called it "an experience that is both intelligent and thrilling."
+GameSpots editors named it the "Best Interactive Movie" and "Best Game That No One Played" of 1996, and called it "an experience that is both intelligent and thrilling."

 Spycraft was a finalist for the Computer Game Developers Conference's 1996 "Best Script, Story or Interactive Writing" Spotlight Award, but lost the prize to You Don't Know Jack XL.
 It was also nominated for Computer Gaming Worlds "Adventure Game of the Year" and Computer Game Entertainments "Best Adventure Game" awards, both of which ultimately went to The Pandora Directive.
 However, Spycraft won Computer Gaming Worlds "Readers' Choice" award in this category.

 In 2000, a Computer Games Strategy Plus retrospective summarized Spycraft as an "underrated spy-thriller [that] was one of the best real-world adventures."
 In 2011, Adventure Gamers named it the 90th-best adventure game ever released.